SilentByte/healthcam/README.md

 has updated his blog with steps around this.
 In retrospect given the problems we had, it would probably have been worth doing the pixel change detection in numpy instead of using such a heavy library to do it for us.

 ### Models Limitations
-We learnt very late in the hackathon that the model has a slight limitation that it doesn't do very will with non white/blueish coloured masks.
+Currently, the SageMaker model seems to have a limitation in that it doesn't properly detect non-white/blue masks.

 ![](docs/attempts.png)

-## What we learnt
+## What We Learnt

-### RICO PLS
+This hackathon gave us the chance to once again dive into Amazon Web Services.
+New services for us this time were AWS IoT Greengrass and AWS Amplify, which are now part of our toolbox.

 ## Whats next